kcfkwok2003/Simp_py/programmer/readme.md

   1. a2 fix scaled.jpg recursive problem (changed)
   2. a3 show path in title (changed)
   3. a4 only ap mode can upload wifi config (changed)
-  4. add host code and connected device in settings screen
+  4. add host code and connected device in settings screen (changed)
+  5. upload wifi config with host_code (changed)
+  6. ping with host (changed)
+  7. set uid with devinfo (changed)
+  8. no more ping before upload (changed)
+  9. add reload in file operation (changed)
+  10. upload with host code (changed)
+  11. rst with host code

 working: